-If filepath_or_object is a string, the file is automatically opened.
-If filepath_or_object is a python File object, the already opened file will be used.
+If filepath\or\object is a string, the file is automatically opened.
+If filepath\or\object is a python File object, the already opened file will be used.

-If the file is opened for reading an index for a BAM file exists (.bai), it will be opened automatically.
-Without an index random access via fetch() and pileup() is disabled.
+If the file is opened for reading and an index exists (if file is BAM, a .bai file or if CRAM a .crai file), it will be opened automatically. index\filename may be specified explicitly.
+If the index is not named in the standard manner, not located in the same directory as the BAM/CRAM file, or is remote.
+Without an index, random access via fetch() and pileup() is disabled.